When Does Medicare Start?

 - If you sign up during general enrollment: The month after you sign up

-- If you sign up during special enrollment: Depends on why you qualify for a special enrollment period
+- If you sign up during special enrollment: Depends on what lets you qualify for a special enrollment period

 Disability

 When are you eligible?
-After 24 months of receiving Social Security disability payments
+After 24 months of getting Social Security disability payments

 When does Medicare start?